cairo-book/cairo-book/src/appendix-07-system-calls.md

 Emits an event with a given set of keys and data.

-For more information, and for a higher-level syntax for emitting events, see [Starknet events](https://docs.starknet.io/documentation/architecture_and_concepts/Smart_Contracts/starknet-events/).
+For more information and a higher-level syntax for emitting events, see [Starknet events](https://docs.starknet.io/documentation/architecture_and_concepts/Smart_Contracts/starknet-events/).

 #### Arguments